manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Table_sharding_current_limitations.md

-# Manual Table Sharding: Current Limitations
+# Table Sharding: Current Limitations

 When creating a sharded table, you should be aware of the current limitations you will face while working with it.